nuuuwan/news_lk3_data/README.md

 ### What's going on today?

 *2024-03-11 10:21:53* · [`adalk`](https://www.ada.lk/breaking_news/අද-කාලගුණය--මොකද-වෙන්නෙ-/11-408526) · `si`

+Today's weather: Morning showers/thundershowers in Ratnapura, Kalutara, Galle, Matara, and sea areas off the coast from Hambantota to Batticaloa.
+Dry weather expected elsewhere.
+Northeast winds (20-30) and sea areas off Matara to Kankasanthurai may be slightly rough.

+🟩

 In the morning, the weather forecast issued by the Department of Meteorology, according to the Eastern Province and Hambantota District can be found in the Eastern Province and Hambantota District..
 Showers or thundershowers will occur at night in the Ratnapura, Kalutara, Galle and Matara districts..
 It is said that in other parts of the island, there is mainly dry weather.